Maelstrom #7: Static OpSec Review

 In the lower window, we can see which of the module's loaded functions were identified and where they are within the PE.
 Going through the four modules, we can see why they are present.

-The WinHTTP DLL is there because of this link:
+DLL is there because of this link:

-And then ADVAPI32 because of:
+And then ADVAPI32

-Finally, MSVCRT because of the malloc and sprintf calls:
+because of the malloc

 To get a list of 'blacklisted' functions and libraries, PE Studio has you covered: